karpatic/bniajfi/README.md

 You are viewing our [@BNIAJFI](https://bniajfi.org/) __user__ account.
 The only repo hosted by this user account is this profile repo.

 Contents in this repositories directory aren't used for anything in particular but are special to BNIA and can help in a pinch.

-For example this profile repo can help redirect you.
+For example this READ.ME can help redirect you.

 ## Projects